 iv) Conviction and Beliefs: What your user cares about, what their likes are etc.

-v) Fears and doubts: What are their dislikes, what are they most concerned about, what makes them nervous?
+v) Fears and Doubts: What are their dislikes, what are they most concerned about, and what makes them nervous?

-Now comes the solution finding phase, this is where you and your team gets to sit together and brainstorm in finding all the answers to the problems.
+Now comes the solution-finding phase, this is where you and your team get to sit together and brainstorm in finding all the answers to the problems.
 The solutions should be related to “the point of view” statements, and they must solve the problem.
 The key is to present even the smallest idea, quantity works here.
 Make as many “How might we” statements as possible to provide a solution.

 For example, how might we monitor meeting rooms’ availability, and how might we book meeting rooms efficiently?

-Things to keep in mind while brainstorming the solution with your problem:
+Things to keep in mind while brainstorming the solution to your problem: